teresy/tis-interpreter/README.md

 as few dependencies as possible and existing tests.
 After compilation (or after downloading a soon-to-be-available binary package), you can experiment with [examples of increasing difficulty](https://github.com/TrustInSoft/tis-interpreter/blob/master/tis-interpreter/EXAMPLES.md).

+tis-interpreter is based on the open-source [Frama-C platform](http://frama-c.com), developed by CEA LIST and Inria over the last eleven years.
+We are grateful to all Frama-C developers for their contributions to making formal verification practical in academic and industrial contexts.